cosmos/cosmos-sdk/docs/architecture/adr-017-historical-header-module.md

 }
 ```

 The application MUST make these past `n` committed headers available for querying by SDK modules through the `Keeper`'s `GetHistoricalInfo` function.
+This can be a new module or integrated into an existing one with similar functionality.

 `n` MAY be configured as a parameter store parameter, in which case it could be changed by `ParameterChangeProposal`s, although it will take some blocks for the stored information to catch up if `n` is increased.